Moving Our Products

 We continue to push for increased efficiency and reduction in energy use in our logistics from the starting point of our suppliers' facilities.

 Sysco continues to be an industry leader in the use of rail and intermodal shipping for our foodservice distribution.
-In FY2014, we moved more than 1,900 rail boxcars within our distribution network and shipped more than 13,000 intermodal loads.
-To attain fuel efficiencies we continually review opportunities to shift transportation modes, moving over-the-road trucks to railroad or intermodal whenever possible.
+In FY2016, we moved approximately 1,600 rail boxcars within our distribution network and shipped more than 14,000 intermodal loads.
+Using rail and intermodal shipments allowed us to avoid the use of 4.7 million gallons of fuel, 25.3 million road miles and 139 million pounds of carbon emissions.
+This is the equivalent of taking nearly 20,000 trucks off the road for one year.
+To attain fuel efficiencies, we continually review opportunities to shift transportation modes, moving over-the-road trucks to railroad or intermodal whenever possible.

 Sysco also strives to increase its use of SmartWay-certified providers.
 SmartWay is an Environmental Protection Agency (EPA) program that reduces transportation-related emissions by creating incentives to improve supply chain fuel efficiency for all parties engaged in the movement of goods.